ReanGD/sublime-powerslim/README.md

 --

-To install the plug - go to the sublime "Packages" directory (you can find it in the installation sublime text directory, path example: "c:\Program Files (x86)\SublimeText3\Data\Packages\") and create a subdirectory "Fitnesse".
+To install the plug - go to the sublime "Data\Packages" directory (you can find it in the installation sublime text directory, path example: "c:\Program Files (x86)\SublimeText3\Data\Packages\") and create a subdirectory "Fitnesse".
 Put all contents of the current repository to this new directory.

 The backlight is turned on for all files with the name "content.txt"